 Final Fantasy XIV employs a fairly traditional MMORPG control scheme.
 You target enemies with a click or cycle through nearby mobs with a button and execute actions on the hotbar to dispatch them.
 Unlike most other MMOs, here you can choose between keyboard/mouse controls and a traditional gamepad.

-Using a controller can be confusing and convoluted at first, but the game does an excellent job of easing you in as new spells – and thus buttons – are slowly introduced one by one.
-It becomes muscle memory.
+Using a controller can be confusing and convoluted at first, but the game does an excellent job of easing you in as new spells — and thus buttons — are slowly introduced one by one.
+Executing complex combos will quickly become muscle memory.
 There are plenty of top-tier players using controllers in this game, so you won’t be thought less of for using one.
 Just pick the control scheme that is most comfortable for you.
 You might want to pick up a cheap wireless keyboard just to make chatting a little easier, though.

 Even if you log into Final Fantasy XIV with no goal in mind, you’ll quickly find one.
 With around 25 classes to level up and tens of thousands of items to potentially collect, there’s always something to do.
-Progression isn’t inherently linear.
-You can go about it your own way.
-But knowing what’s at the end of the road will make the journey easier.
+Progression isn’t inherently linear, and there are plenty of ways to advance toward your goals that don’t involve your main combat class at all, but knowing what you’re searching for at the end of the road will make the journey easier.

-Player progression is a mostly linear affair.
-You run through co-op dungeons for “Tomestones” and exchange those for powerful gear that should see you through the next wave of new content.
+The end of each expansion tends to funnel players into a similar endgame.
+You run through co-op dungeons for Tomestones and exchange those for powerful gear that should see you through the next wave of new content.
 You can earn Tomestones from other battle content like Hunts, Maps, and Raids to add a bit of variety, but the core system remains the same.

 Even-numbered patches tend to add more powerful gear and difficult raid content, while odd-numbered patches cater to the less hardcore with things like an easier “alliance” raid.

-Serving as breaks between traditional leveling content, dungeons make up a large portion of Final Fantasy XIV gameplay.
+Serving as breaks between traditional leveling content, dungeons are repeatable instances that pair players up into parties to take down more challenging foes than those found in the outside world.
 These breathtaking environments contain packs of enemies, large bosses, and useful loot.
 Early dungeons will help you level up, while max-level dungeons dish out Tomestones used to buy weapons and armor used in end-game activities.
-With a whopping 62 unique dungeons before the release of Shadowbringers, there’s a lot to get stuck into here.
+With more than 70 dungeons following the release of Shadowbringers, there’s a lot to explore here.
+Main quests will often send you into dungeons, giving most players their first taste of party-based gameplay in Final Fantasy XIV.

 Separated into S, A, and B ranks, “The Hunt” is an open-world activity that tasks players with tracking down and defeating powerful monsters out in the field.
 Each zone has a handful of these with strict spawn conditions, leading many to form Linkshells (private chat channels) dedicated to scouting out and reporting the locations of these elusive enemies.
 Descend on the location and kill the target for rewards you can use to buy and upgrade gear or spend on interesting little trinkets.

-Split into 8 and 24-player varieties, raids are a series of boss encounters designed to test players looking for a true challenge.
-All wrapped around an episodic side-story format, 8-player raids consist of a regular mode for ease of access, and a “Savage” difficulty mode for the more sadistic audience.
-24-player “Alliance” raids, on the other hand, are there for almost everyone to enjoy.
+Split into eight- and 24-player varieties, raids are a series of boss encounters designed to test players looking for a true challenge.
+All wrapped around an episodic side-story format, eight-player raids consist of a regular mode for ease of access, and a “Savage” difficulty mode for the more sadistic audience.
+Twenty-four-player “Alliance” raids, on the other hand, are there for almost everyone to enjoy.

-An in-between for most players, Trial battles usually pit 8-player parties against the game’s signature bosses – Primals.
+An in-between for most players, Trial battles usually pit eight-player parties against the game’s signature bosses — Primals.
 You’ll learn a lot about the entities throughout the story, and you’ll see them just as much.
-Similar to raids, these typically come in easy and hard difficulties so that everyone can enjoy the attached story without having to necessarily “git gud”.
+Similar to raids, these typically come in several difficulties so that everyone can enjoy the attached story without having to grind their way through or learn intricate mechanics.
+Trials can be extremely challenging at higher difficulty levels, but many of them also offer some of the game’s most coveted cosmetic items, such as mounts.

 Like any good civilization, Final Fantasy XIV builds much of its economy around items found and created by its players.
-There are eight crafting classes and three gathering classes to train up, and it’s a case of one always helping another.
-While it’s not at all necessary to go all-in with every class, you can very much be a jack of all trades in this game.
+There are eight crafting classes and three gathering classes to train up, and there’s quite a bit of overlap when it comes to the items they produce.
+While it’s not at all necessary to go all-in with every class, you can very much be a jack of all trades in this game, and doing so will let you make resources you need for your other crafting classes without having to pay a premium on the Market Board.

-Things have gotten a little more complicated over time, but the life of a gatherer mostly revolves around hitting trees, rocks, or fishing up food for crafters to turn into finished products to sell to their customers.
-It’s a never-ending supply chain, and gatherers need only keep their eyes on the clock to harvest items that can fetch a pretty penny on the market boards.
+Things have gotten a little more complicated over time, but the life of a gatherer mostly revolves around hitting trees, rocks, or fishing food for crafters to turn into finished products to sell to their customers.
+It’s a never-ending supply chain, and gatherers need only keep their eyes on the clock to harvest items that can fetch a pretty penny on the Market Board.

 Likewise, crafters spend their days turning gathered materials into goods likes weapons, armor, and even furniture.
-It’s not the most exciting activity in the game, but crafting has its own expansive toolset that players have turned into a rather complicated game of numbers.
+It’s not for everyone, but crafting has its own expansive toolset that players have turned into a rather complicated game of numbers.
 It’s not easy, but it brings in the money.
-Crafters can even salvage raw materials from completed goods through “desynthesis”; yet another thing to level up if you want.
+Crafters can even salvage raw materials from completed goods through “desynthesis;” yet another thing to level up if you want.
+Getting to a high level with a crafting class can be an enormous time sink, and many players choose to wait until they’re a good way through the main story of the game before embarking on the long, often expensive, process of becoming a master crafter.

 There’s a lot to see and do in Final Fantasy XIV.
 You could argue there’s too much if you’re a newcomer given the length of the proverbial checklist of content at this point.
 But when you shake off the need to grind levels and equipment, you’ll find plenty of more relaxing and fun-filled activities waiting on your doorstep.